harriish/angular-app-with-quic-support/README.md

 # SpaDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6 and the source codes have been taken from https://blog.mayadata.io/openebs/steps-to-deploy-angular-application-on-kubernetes in order to verify if angular application relies on QUIC protocol running on EKS kubernetes
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6 and the source codes have been taken from https://blog.mayadata.io/openebs/steps-to-deploy-angular-application-on-kubernetes in order to verify if angular application relies on QUIC protocol running on Nginx web server
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.